pivotal/docs-tap/getting-started.md

 * [Use Case 2 - **Binding an App Workload to a Service Resource across multiple clusters**](#services-journey-use-case-2)
 * [Use Case 3 - **Binding an App Workload directly to a Secret (support for external services)**](#services-journey-use-case-3) -->

-In order to properly demonstrate how Application Teams can discover, provision and bind to services in TAP, we first need to install a service along with a few supporting resources to make it discoverable.
+In order to properly demonstrate how Application Teams can discover, provision and bind to services in Tanzu Application Platform, we first need to install a service along with a few supporting resources to make it discoverable.
 This setup is typically performed by the role of the Service Operator.

 ### Setup